Here’s a look at ricin, a natural, highly toxic compound that is extracted from castor beans.

 April 17, 2013 - A law enforcement source tells CNN that the letters to Obama and Wicker contain the same language and read, “To see a wrong and not expose it, is to become a silent partner to its continuance.”
 Both letters are signed, “I am KC and I approve this message.”

-April 17, 2013 - Lee County, Mississippi, Sheriff Jim Johnson says that a letter received by Judge Sadie Holland has notable similarities to letters sent to President Obama and Senator Wicker.
+April 17, 2013 - Lee County, Mississippi, Sheriff Jim Johnson says that a letter received by Judge Sadie Holland has notable similarities to letters sent to Obama and Wicker.

-June 3, 2013 - Dutschke is indicted in the mailing of ricin-laced letters to President Obama, Republican Sen. Wicker of Mississippi and Lee County Judge Holland.
+June 3, 2013 - Dutschke is indicted in the mailing of ricin-laced letters to Obama, Wicker and Holland.
 He later pleads guilty and is sentenced to 25 years in prison.

-June 27, 2013 - Richardson is indicted for sending letters containing ricin to President Obama and Mayor Bloomberg.
+June 27, 2013 - Richardson is indicted for sending letters containing ricin to Obama and Bloomberg.